On Saturday our class went on a second field trip, this time to see The Tempest by the Pioneer Theater Company.

 And do you now cull out a holiday?

-And do you now strew flowers in his way
+And do you now strew flowers in

 That comes in triumph over Pompey's blood..."